-with $V_{\xt}$ a light-like Wilson with transverse coordinate $\xt=\Bt+\rxyt/2$ in the fundamental representation of $SU(3)$ describing the colour precession of the quark while eikonally interacting with the target field at $\xt$ (resp.~$\yt=\Bt-\rxyt/2$ for the antiquark).
-We use the shortand notation $\int_{\rxyt}=\int\der^2\rxyt$.
+with $V_{R,\xt}$ a light-like Wilson line in representation $R$ with transverse coordinate $\xt=\Bt+\rxyt/2$ and $d_R$ the dimension of $R$. $V_{F,\xt}$ describes the colour precession of the quark while eikonally interacting with the target field at $\xt$ (resp.~$\yt=\Bt-\rxyt/2$ for the antiquark).
+We use the shorthand notation $\int_{\rxyt}=\int\der^2\rxyt$.
 The dependence upon the impact parameter $\Bt$ of the dipole in Eq.\,\eqref{eq:dipole-def} is omitted.
 The $x$ dependence of the CGC average $\langle ...\rangle_x$ over gluon field configurations is determined by the BK-JIMWLK evolution equation~\cite{Balitsky:1995ub,Kovchegov:1999yj,JalilianMarian:1997jx,JalilianMarian:1997gr,Kovner:2000pt,Weigert:2000gi,Iancu:2000hn,Iancu:2001ad,Ferreiro:2001qy} or by its linear version corresponding to the BFKL equation~\cite{Kuraev:1977fs,Balitsky:1978ic} in the limit $q_\perp\gg Q_s$, with $Q_s$ the nucleus saturation scale.
 Ultimately, $x$ is fixed by four-momentum conservation at the scale $x=x_{\rm Bj}$.
 Gathering the dipole $S$-matrix and the hard factor $\Hcal_{\rm LO}$ for producing the $q\bar q$ pair from the virtual photon, we get \cite{Mueller:1999wm,Iancu:2020jch}